ArcticMC/Scenarios/descriptions.md

 ### Lucky Chests (L, not Comb.)
 > Ender chests will be scattered across the map, mainly in caves.
 They will contain either positive loot, like diamonds, gold, etc. Or negative effects like blindness, poison etc.

+### Mana (L)
+> You can trade in levels for items or perks.
+Whenever you kill a player you gain 4 levels, however if you take 2 hearts of damage, you will lose 1 level.
+You can trade in levels for a list of items or perks such as, 3 gold, 8 arrows, 1 book, 1 string, 3 apples, or Haste 2 for 1 minute.

 ### Market (L, not comb.)
 > The first 8 players, selected by the host or by a command of /codeword \<Codeword\>, will be selected.
 The owners will receive an X amount of diamonds to bid on.
 The command to bid for players is /bid \<# of Diamonds\>.
 After the bidding, the slave owners keep the remaining diamonds.